satmonkey/MeteorDL/README.md

 **Multi-camera detection**

 MeteorDL has been tested on linux PC (16-core 2.5GHz CPU, 32 GB RAM) with two full-HD cameras simultaneously without any issues.
-On Jetson Nano, the resolution has beeen 1280x720.
+On Jetson Nano, the resolution tested was 1280x720.